mortent/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

 ## Proposal

-On a high level, this proposal is based around two new concepts:
+At a high level, this proposal is based around two new concepts:

 1. Capacity pool, which is a construct for defining the capacities available for sharing among partitions of a single physical device.
-Drivers/controllers will typically create a capacity pool that specifies all the available capacities of a physical device and then define the partitions available for DRA.
+Drivers will typically create a capacity pool that specifies all the available capacities of a physical device and then define the partitions available for DRA.
 Each partition will specify how much capacity it will consume from the capacity